Hul Kimhuy

-Hul Kimhuy (ហ៊ុល គឹមហ៊ុយ; born 7 April 2000) is a Cambodian professional footballer who plays as goalkeeper for Cambodian Premier League club Visakha and the Cambodia national football team.
+Hul Kimhuy (ហ៊ុល គឹមហ៊ុយ; born 7 April 2000) is a Cambodian professional footballer who plays as goalkeeper for Cambodian Premier League club ISI Dangkor Senchey on loan from Visakha and the Cambodia national football team.

 Club career

-Hul Kimhuy made his senior debut in the Cambodian League on 16 March 2019 against Phnom Penh Crown.
+Hul Kimhuy joined Boeung Ket in 2018 and made his senior debut in the Cambodian League on 16 March 2019 against Phnom Penh Crown.
+He left Boeung Ket at the end of 2022 season.